kbr/fritzconnection/docs/sources/introduction.rst

 Technically the communication with the Fritz!Box works by UPnP using SCPD and SOAP for information transfer which it itself is based on the TR-064 protocol.
 The TR-064 protocol uses the concepts of ``services`` and ``actions``.
 A service is a collection of actions for a given topic like WLAN-connections, registered hosts and so on.

 FritzConnection manages the inspection of a given Fritz!Box and can access all available services and corresponding actions.
 For some services it is required to provide the user-password for the box.
-The set of avaliable services and actions may vary by router models.
-Also vendor branded models may have modified configurations.
+The set of available services and actions may vary by router models.

 Internal defaults